ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 python -m hyp3_isce2 ++process merge_tops_bursts PATH_TO_UNZIPPED_PRODUCTS --apply-water-mask True

-Where PATH_TO_UNZIPPED_PRODUCTS is the path to a directory containing unzipped burst InSAR products.
+Where $PATH_TO_UNZIPPED_PRODUCTS is the path to a directory containing unzipped Burst InSAR products.
 For example:

 PATH_TO_UNZIPPED_PRODUCTS